Florida State Flag

 Florida was first inhabited approximately 14,000 years ago by American Native Tribes that included Timucua, Apalachee, Calusa, and Creek.
-The first European to arrive to Florida was the Spanish Conqueror, Ponce de Leon, who came in search for gold and silver but was unsuccessful but did discover the fertile farmland and coastline.
-Ponce de Leon named Florida "LaFlorida" which translated as "Place of Flowers" which was either to honor the various, colorful and blooming flowers or he named it to honor Spain's "Pascua Florida" which is the "Feast of flowers."
+The first European to arrive to Florida was the Spanish Conqueror, Ponce de Leon, who came in search for gold and silver.
+He was unsuccessful, but did discover the fertile farmland and coastline.
+Ponce de Leon named Florida "La Florida" which translated as "Place of Flowers," in honor of the various, colorful, beautiful, and blooming flowers he encountered in the state.

 Following Ponce de Leon's arrival to Florida, the Spanish began to establish settlements which included St. Augustine in 1965, which is one of the oldest occupied European settlements in the Continental United States of America.
 Shortly after the Spanish settlements, the English arrived and began settling in the North and the French began settling in the West.
 In 1672, the English attacked the city of St. Augustine.
 The Spanish responded by building "Castillo de San Marcos," which is the oldest fort in the Continental USA as well as "Fort Matanzas" which is now a national monument.
 In 1763, Spain relinquished control of Florida to the British in exchange for control of Havana, Cuba.
 In 1783, Spain regained control of Florida following the Britain's defeat in the Revolutionary War until 1821, when Spain relinquished control of Florida to the United States of America.